ArmaSweden/military-working-dog/README.md

 // 2.
 Put this line in the "init.sqf" to initiate MWD features:
 [] execVM "mwd\MWDInit.sqf";

 // 3.
-Add the following classes in mission definition file (description.ext):
+Add the following classes in the mission definition file (description.ext):

 class CfgFunctions
 {